Ikshita07-ops/Iris-Flower-Classifier---EDP-Project/README.md

-# Iris Flower Classification - Week 1
+# Iris Flower Classification

-## Project Overview
-This project is part of my Machine Learning learning journey.
-In Week 1, I focused on understanding the Iris dataset using Python and Pandas.
-The goal was to load, inspect, clean, and prepare the dataset for machine learning.

-## Objectives
+## Week 1 - Data Handling and Preprocessing

-- Load the Iris dataset
+- Loaded the Iris dataset using Pandas.
+- Removed the unnecessary `Id` column.
+- Checked for missing values.
+- Removed duplicate records.
+- Checked the different flower species and their counts.
-- Explore the dataset structure
+- Selected the flower measurements as features.
+- Selected the flower species as the target label.

-- Understand features and labels
+## Week 2 - Analysis, Visualization and Classification

-- Perform basic data cleaning
+- Visualized the feature distributions using Matplotlib histograms.
+- Created a scatter plot to compare petal length and petal width.
+- Split the dataset into training and testing data.
+- Built a Logistic Regression classification model.
-- Prepare the dataset for model training
+- Trained the model using the training data.
+- Predicted flower species using the test data.
+- Evaluated the model using:
+  - Accuracy
+  - Confusion Matrix
+  - Classification Report
+- Tested the model with a new flower sample.

 ## Technologies Used
 - Python
 - Pandas
 - NumPy
+- Matplotlib
+- Scikit-learn
+-
 ## Dataset
 - **Name:** Iris Flower Dataset
 - **Source:** Kaggle